 I just started taking Zoloft today.
 I am going on vacation next week and am wondering if it is safe to drink while on this medication.
 I can't seem to get a straight answer from anyone.
 I'm not talking about drinking to oblivion; I'm talking about having a couple of drinks by the campfire.
 Is this okay?

-Often, the side effects associated with Zoloft, and other similar medications, subside after the first few weeks of use.
-When starting any new drug, as you just have, it's a good idea to see how your new medication will affect you free from other drugs, like alcohol.
-This way you will not be wondering which drug might be causing a reaction.
-Also, after using Zoloft for a while, your reactions when mixing it with alcohol may change.
-Staying attuned to your physical and emotional reactions can help you determine what is going on and why.
+Often, the side effects associated with sertraline, and other similar medications, subside after the first few weeks of use.
+When starting any new drug, as you just have, it's a good idea to see how your new medication will affect you free from other drugs, such as alcohol.
+This way you won't be wondering which drug might be causing a reaction.
+Also, after using sertraline for a while, your reactions when mixing it with alcohol may change.
+Staying attuned to your physical and emotional reactions can help you determine what's going on and why.

 As you've demonstrated, understanding the way different drugs affect one another, and affect you, is very helpful.
-This is true not only of illicit substances, but also of legal drugs, like alcohol, nicotine, and prescription and over-the-counter medications.
-Indeed, some drug combinations are dangerous.
-Your health care provider is your main source of information regarding the possible effects of the drugs s/he's suggesting you take.
-If you're not satisfied with your provider-patient communications, you might ponder some new provider shopping after you get back from your trip.
+This is true not only of illicit substances, but also of legal drugs, such as alcohol, nicotine, and prescription and over-the-counter medications.
+Indeed, some drug combinations are complicated or could pose a health risk, and your health care provider is the best source of information regarding the possible effects of the drugs they're prescribing to you.
+You may also reach out to a pharmacist, whose expertise is in knowing about various types of drugs and their reactions with other substances.

 Originally published Apr 09, 1999

 Can’t find information on the site about your health concern or issue?